Editing the OME documentation

 Building/reviewing PRs via the CI

 Once a PR is open, you can build it for review using the https://merge-ci.openmicroscopy.org/jenkins/job/BIOFORMATS-linkcheck job on the Jenkins CI.
-Staging documentation is no longer deployed at a URL but you can download it as a zip for review with the correct styling by going to the workspace folder in the job.
+Staging documentation is deployed to Read the Docs via a GitHub Action that run on the PR.
+See https://docs.readthedocs.io/en/stable/pull-requests.html for more details.

 Autogenerated content